slazav/graphene/Readme.md

 - `libdb_version` -- print libdb version.

-#### Lastmod system:
+#### Backup  system:

-Graphene database supportes incremental syncronization with another database.
-This can be done using `lastmod` timestamp which exists in each database.
+Graphene database supportes incremental backups.
+This can be done using `backup_*` commands: database.

-- `lastmod_reset <name>` -- reset `lastmod` timestamp of a database to the largest possible time.
-This is initial state for all new databases, and for old ones which had been created before lastmod support appeared in graphene-2.8.
+- `backup_start <name>` -- notify that we want to backup the database `name`, get time value of he earliest change since last backup.

-- `lastmod_get <name>` -- print `lastmod` timestamp.
+- `backup_end <name>` -- notify that backup finished successfully.

-When data in the database is modified the `lastmod` timestamp is shifted to the modification time if it is smaller then the previous value of `lastmod`. (`lastmod = min(lastmod, modification_time)`).
-Modification commands are `put`, `del`, `del_range`, modification time is the smallest time of modified record (it can be different from time in the command argument).
+Internally there are two timers with contains earlies time of database modification (main and temporary one).
+Each database modification command (`put`, `del`, or `del_range`) decreases both timer values to the smallest time of modified record (it can be different from time in the command argument): (`timer = min(timer, modification_time)`).
+In new databases (and in databases created before graphene-2.8 where backup timers appear) buth timers are at at the largest possible time.

+The temporary timer is reset before backup starts (`backup_start` command) and commited to the main timer after backup process is successfully finished (`backup_end` command).
+Main timer value is returned by `backup_start` command.

-For incremental syncronization the following procedure can be done:
+For incremental backup the following procedure can be done:
 - first time:
   - create secondary database
-  - `lastmod_reset` in the master database
+  - `backup_start` in the master database, ignore timer value
   - `get_range` in the master database, put all values to the secondary one.
+  - `backup_end` in the master database

 - incremental syncronization
-  - `lastmod_get` in the master database
+  - `backup_start` in the master database, save timer value
-  - `del_range <lastmod>` in the secondary database
+  - `del_range <timer>` in the secondary database
-  - `get_range <lastmod>` in the master database, put all values to the secondary one.
+  - `get_range <timer>` in the master database, put all values to the secondary one.
+  - `backup_end` in the master database

-This should be efficient in normal operation, when values with contineously-increasing timestamps are added to the master database and modifications of old values happens rarely.
+Such backup should be efficient in normal operation, when records with contineously-increasing timestamps are added to the master database and modifications of old values happens rarely.

+If backup process fails and `backup_end` command is not executed then the main backup timer will not be reset and the next backup will work correctly.

 ### Examples